 Contact us if you would like to read the report.

-Regulations for country of origin labelling for complementary medicines have changed.
-This change follows public consultation on the use of the ‘Australian made’ logo for the complementary medicine sector.
+Regulations for country of origin labelling for complementary medicines changed in 2020.
+This change followed public consultation on the use of the ‘Australian made’ logo for the complementary medicine sector.

-To see what has changed, visit the Competition and Consumer Amendments (Australian-made Complementary Medicines) Regulations 2019 on the Federal Register of Legislation.
+To see what changed, visit the Competition and Consumer Amendment (Australian Consumer Law—Country of Origin Representations) Regulations 2020 on the Federal Register of Legislation.
+These regulations updated the Competition and Consumer Regulations 2010.